bob123456678/TrainControl/src/examples/Readme.md

 # Reversing stations and parking

-As of v1.9.6, reversing stations are available.
+Stations can optionally be designated as "reversing" by setting `"reversing": true` on the corresponding `Point`.
 These will never be chosen in autonomous operation, rather only semi-autonomous operation where you pick the route for the locomotive to follow.

 Reversing stations are intended for parking/shunting.
 For example, if you want to park a train, create a reversing station ahead of the switch to the parking track, and create a reversing station at the parking track.
 Then you can simply follow the route to the parking track.
 The train will automatically be reversed at each reversing station it reaches.